Are you the primary beneficiary of your genius?

 Individual Fulfillment as a Gift to the World

 There’s a myth out there that prioritizing your own happiness or creativity means you’re short-changing your ability to help others.
-I want to flip that idea on its head: Operating from self-abandonment only perpetuates cycles of neglect.
+I want to flip that idea on its head: Operating from self-abandonment only perpetuates self-abandonment in others.
 When you give yourself your best, that’s what truly serves the world.
 That’s what creates freedom for other people.
 You’re leading by example.
 You don’t need to clean up anyone’s side of the street but your own.
 It reminds me of a quote from Jim Rohn: “I’ll take care of me for you, and you take care of you for me.”

 Your only real job is to honor who you truly are and what you truly love.